-Why Choose William G. Kolodner, P.A. to Protect Your Right to Fair Compensation?
+Why Choose William G. Kolodner Personal Injury Lawyers to Protect Your Right to Fair Compensation?

 Real life experience really does count when choosing a personal injury lawyer.
-At William G. Kolodner, P.A., our personal injury attorneys have provided trusted legal guidance for over 40 years.
+At William G. Kolodner Personal Injury Lawyers, our personal injury attorneys have provided trusted legal guidance for over 40 years.
 Collectively, we have over 100 years of experience getting fair compensation for Baltimore car accident victims.

 Accident victims are almost always confronted with difficult decisions after an accident.
 These decisions might involve medical treatment, childcare obligations and, of course, how to put food on the table when you’re unable to work.